 The following sections describe the performance effects and considerations associated with some of the configuration parameters that are listed at the beginning of this section.
+For additional details about these parameters, see the IBM Informix Administrator's Reference.

 "Resident portion of shared memory" on page 4-2